 Visitors to St James often remark on the politeness they encounter in the corridors and classrooms.

 Senior leaders are constantly walking around the academy, talking to learners about their lessons, their other activities and whatever is on their minds.

 Learners have plenty of opportunities to let off steam and pursue their interests, as the academy has large playing fields and excellent facilities for sport and drama.

-In the words of the Principal, St James Academy makes a real difference to young people and is a great place to be.
+In the words of the Principal, St James Academy makes a real difference to young people.